Fiber sum formulas for 4-manifolds, topological modular forms and $6d\ \mathcal{N}=(1,0)$ theories: Hypermultiplet theory

 \subsection{Nonsymplectic manifolds}

-As a verification of the above conjecture, we use a family $Z(k,m)_n $ of manifolds constructed in \cite{Sz}.
-They are smooth spin nonsymplectic 4-manifolds (see Appendix A for details).
+We provide further evidence of Conjecture 4.1.
+Specifically, we consider a family $Z(k,m)_n $ of manifolds that are smooth spin nonsymplectic 4-manifolds constructed in \cite{Sz} (see Appendix A for details).
 Their homotopical degree is

-for all $k,m \geq 1$ and odd.
-We listed generators of integer polynomial ring part of $\pi_{d}$TMF in Table 4.
-One can check that Conjecture 3.1 by using Table 6 and the previous tables.